CloudCompare/CloudComPy/sphinxDoc/userLoad.rst

 The :py:func:`cloudComPy.importFile` returns a tuple (list(mesh), list(cloud), file structure).
 The lists can be empty, depending on the content of the file.
-See see :ref:`loadStructure-label` below for file structure.
+See :ref:`loadStructure-label` below for file structure.
 For now, CloudComPy detects only meshes and clouds in a ``.bin`` file.
 For instance, polylines and facets are imported as clouds, primitives are imported as meshes.
 ::